dgoffredo/dgoffredo.github.io/content/southeast-asia/bangkok/bangkok.md

 ![mural 3/3](mural-3_small.webp)

-I'm pretty sure Pasha has tuberculosis.
-Or maybe it's yellow fever.
 I'm getting better at aiming the discolored dollops of glue that I expel from my nose in the shower every morning.
 Straight for the drain, it's a mess to clean off the tile.

 In Vietnam I could attempt to pronounce the writing.
 In Thailand there's no chance.
 Here's a sample of the script: